actions-on-google/dialogflow-google-sign-in-nodejs/README.md

 ## Setup Instructions

+### Before you begin
+Make sure to perform these prerequisite steps:

+1. Install Firebase SDK Version `4.x.x` with `npm install --global firebase-tools@4.x.x`.
+2. Select a project by running `firebase use --add` using alias `default` in the sample directory.

+For troubleshooting these steps, you can refer to the latest [setup instructions for Firebase Functions SDK](https://firebase.google.com/docs/functions/get-started#set_up_and_initialize_functions_sdk).

 ### Steps
 1. Use the [Actions on Google Console](https://console.actions.google.com) to add a new project with a name of your choosing and click *Create Project*.
 1. Click *Skip*, located on the top right to skip over category selection menu.